-- a specific time frame process (i.e., decision tree) that outlines the expected range of the production scenarios, - additional discussion of the proposal as it relates to alternative forms of mitigation, - additional detail regarding the proposal and the relationship to the BAMP (Biological Assessment and Management Plan), - better integration with other Council and basinwide documents (i.e., subbasin plan), - providing the basic information regarding the in-basin and out-of-basin assumptions concerning survival, and - specifics on methods, designs (including controls), and hypotheses need to be incorporated in the monitoring and evaluation plan.
+- a specific time frame process (i.e., decision tree) that outlines the expected range of the production scenarios, - additional discussion of the proposal as it relates to alternative forms of mitigation, - additional detail regarding the proposal and the relationship to the BAMP (Biological Assessment and Management Plan)16, - better integration with other Council and basinwide documents (i.e., subbasin plan), - providing the basic information regarding the in-basin and out-of-basin assumptions concerning survival, and - specifics on methods, designs (including controls), and hypotheses need to be incorporated in the monitoring and evaluation plan.

 Staff believes that it is important to fully address these issues to minimize and eliminate unreasonable risk.
-Therefore, staff recommends that the Fish and Wildlife Committee call for additional information be developed that fully addresses the issues raised by the independent peer review for consideration during the step 2 review.
+Therefore, staff recommends that the Fish and Wildlife Committee call for additional information be developed and submitted as part of the Step 2 submittal that fully address the issues raised by the independent peer review for consideration during the Step 2 review.

-III.
+IV.
 Artificial Production Review and Evaluation